facorread/examClock/README.md

 Q. How do I change the colors, fonts, or sizes?
 How can I move the clock and timer around?

-Use Chrome Developer Tools or your favorite plain text editor on the HTML/CSS code.
+A. Use Chrome Developer Tools or your favorite plain text editor on the HTML/CSS code.